bertrandvidal/parse_this/README.md

 ----
  * Handle vargs and kwargs - if possible
  * Test decorated classmethods in decorated class
- * Make `create_parser` able to be called directly like parser from decorated classes
  * Reorganize the project in several files - it's starting to get messy.
    Including the test file.
  * Some default values for paramters e.g. `None`, [], {} will not be usable.